fibo/fibo.github.io/_posts/2013-12-04-how-to-collect-netezza-history.md

 ### Create a group that can read the *query* database

 For sure you need to grant permission to see the history to some users.
-I use a set of utils I created: checkout my [nz-utils][1].
+I use a set of utils I created: checkout my [nz-util].

 ```sql
 \c query